JacksonGreenNZ/SatScope/README.md

 # SatScope
-Application for the evaluation of potential spaceborne RFI for radio astronomy built.
+Application for the evaluation of potential spaceborne RFI for radio astronomy.